Cobblestone School

 Cobblestone School was a progressive, alternative private school in Rochester, New York.
 It was a member of the National Coalition of Alternative Community Schools and the Greater Rochester Association of Private Schools.

-Overview

 Cobblestone was a small school, numbering around 60 students in grades Pre-K thru 6.
 It was located on Prince Street in the former Sacred Heart Academy school building.
-Nearby was SOTA, a public high school that emphasized the arts, and many of the students continued on to this school after graduating.
+Nearby was SOTA, a public high school that emphasized the arts.
+Many Cobblestone students continued on to this school after graduating.

 History

 Cobblestone School was founded in 1983, teaching children between ages 4½ and 12 years in grades pre-kindergarten through six.
 In 1999, grades seven and eight were added, but then in the 2010–2011 school year grades seven and eight were phased out due to low enrollment.

 In 2015, Cobblestone School closed due to lack of funding.

 Grades and classes

 The school was divided into four age groups.
 Within each group, sequential grade levels are combined in the same classroom.
 Each student stays in the same classroom (typically with the same teacher) for two consecutive years before moving on.